 Hold that mirror up this week and ask yourselves: Have you set any secret goals for yourself this year?
 If you have a goal that you want to achieve that you haven’t told anyone about, you are guilty of setting a secret goal.
 Know that it is very okay to set “big hairy audacious goals” - goals that seem really difficult and that might take a long time to achieve.
 Furthermore, it’s okay to stumble along the way and not hit those goals the first time you set out to achieve them.
 And it’s very okay if you don’t want to share that goal with everyone in your life.

-However, it’s so important that you share what you actually want to achieve with your team (coach, fitness professionals, etc.) and with yourself.
+However, it’s crucial that you share what you actually want to achieve with your team (coach, fitness professionals, etc.) and - most importantly - with yourself.
 Say what you want out loud.
-Be extremely specific about what you goal is - and write it down.
+Be extremely specific about what your goal is - and write it down.
 Put it into real words.
 Keeping goals a secret or unspoken doesn’t eradicate their existence (if anything, it gives them more festering power).
 Write your goals down and speak your goals out loud to everyone who can help you chart a course to success, and your probability of success will increase radically.

 You are worth setting goals that you openly declare with fervor and honesty.
 Do not ever set a secret goal!